Contact information

 • automated test case synthesis with enumerated or symbolic approximate techniques.

-• Model checking, symbolic bisimulation, reduction model
+• model-checking, symbolic bisimulation, reduction model

-can be found here sorted by category.
 The full list, sorted by type, is available here.

 Software